 Rear-end accidents are the most common type of car accident, and an overwhelming majority are caused by tailgating.
 Following too closely behind another car in traffic is dangerous.
 It doesn’t provide enough space to stop safely.
-Sometimes people tailgate out of carelessness.
-Other times, tailgating is an act of aggressive driving by a driver looking for an opportunity to pass a slower moving vehicle.
+Sometimes people risk the dangers of tailgating out of carelessness.
+Other times, tailgating is an act of aggressive driving by a driver looking for an opportunity to pass a slower-moving vehicle.

 Recent research finds that one in two drivers fails to keep a safe following distance.
 This report says many tailgaters follow the car ahead of them closely to prevent another driver from cutting in front of them.

 The National Highway Traffic Safety Administration (NHTSA) reports that there were 2.1 million rear-end collisions in the U.S. in 2017, representing a third of all collisions.
 The Texas Department of Transportation (TxDOT) says that in 2018 there were 25,752 vehicles involved in crashes in Texas caused by following too closely.

 The tailgating accident attorneys at Herrman & Herrman, P.L.L.C. help victims of “following too closely” accidents seek compensation from at-fault drivers for serious injuries and other losses.
 We have represented many people injured in rear-end accidents in Corpus Christi and Neuces County.
 If you have been hit and injured by a driver who was following too closely, contact us in Corpus Christi for a free consultation about your legal options.